DanielTakeshi/IL_ROS_HSR/scripts/README.md

 Data formatting:

 - `convert_to_list_cache.py`: for making the cache. **We should try and always cache our data**, to turn it from separate rollout directories into a series of 10 lists, for each CV fold.
+This script is flexible to handle different datasets.

 Visualize the data and do quick checks:

 - `check_raw_data.py`: for checking the data after we collect rollouts.
+    - Also `check_other_data.py` for H's data, `check_daniel_data.py` for mine.
 - `data_augmentation_example.py`: for inspecting data augmentation.
 - `nan_check.py`: to check if NaNs exist in the depth image data.
 I process it out but H does not.
 - `analytic_viz.py`: check how analytic baselines work on images, e.g., using corner detection.